Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 2. Within each table view `section`, each pattern covered in class is to have its own `cell`

-**notes on cell construction:**
+**Cell Construction Notes:**
-* It is *not required* that cells need to be reusable Prototype cells.
-Which type of cell you use is up to you
+* It is *not required* that cells need to be reusable `Prototype` cells.
+Whether you use `Static` or reusable `Prototype` table cells is up to you.
-* However, it *is required* that cells provide:
+* However, it *is required* that cells must provide:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - a subtitle</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  - a way to invoke a detail scene (i.e, either by creating a Detail cell, or providing a button, which will invoke the detail VC)

+* For cell subtitles - You are required use the subtitle of the cell as a means to add more information describing each pattern.
+However, you do *not* need to use the descriptors (`Complexity` and `Popularity`) illustrated in the examples provided; you *may* use those descriptors if you do not arrive at a descriptive subtitle on your own.
+But you are also free to create a subtitle of your own choosing, provided your custom subtitle adds descriptive value to each cell's design pattern.

 3. Tapping any of the cells within a section will launch a subordinate scene presenting a VC of the same name as the cell tapped:
 &nbsp;&nbsp;&nbsp; - each pattern's cell will have 2 sub-scenes: